gmbrandt/HTOF/README.rst

 Usage: Fits without Parallax
 ----------------------------
-The following examples show how one would both load in and fit a line to the astrometric intermediate data from either Hipparcos data reduction or Gaia (Currently only data release 2, GaiaDR2).
+The following examples show how one would both load in and fit a line to the astrometric intermediate data from either Hipparcos data reduction or Gaia.
+Gaia requires you to first download a .csv of the predicted scans and scan epochs from GOST (https://gaia.esac.esa.int/gost/).

 Let ra_vs_epoch, dec_vs_epoch be 1d arrays of ra and dec positions.
 Assume we want to fit to data from GaiaDR2 on the star with hip id 027321.
-The choices of data are :code:`GaiaDR2`, :code:`Hip1` and :code:`Hip2`.
+The choices of data are :code:`GaiaeDR3`, :code:`GaiaDR2`, :code:`Gaia`, :code:`Hip1` and :code:`Hip2`.
 The following lines parse the intermediate data and fit a line.

 .. code-block:: python